Step-by-Step Guide: How to Drill a Hole in a Shell

 9. Once you have drilled through the shell, remove the shell from the water and wipe away any excess water.

-See also Best drill for tight spots
+See also Best drill bits for heavy metal

 Remember to always exercise caution and wear protective eyewear when drilling into shells.
 Using water as a lubricant can make the drilling process easier and help preserve the integrity of the shell.